zax-xyz/TwitchModBadgeColours/README.md

 ## Installation
 Get the script [here](https://raw.githubusercontent.com/zaxutic/TwitchModBadgeColours/master/ModBadges.user.js).
 (Most userscript managers should recognise the file as a userscript and open the installation page for you, otherwise you will have to manually add it into your manager)

+Refresh Twitch after installation for the script to take effect.